 - Star Trek:

-- In an early draft of the Star Trek: The Next Generation episode "Yesterday's Enterprise", Surak was accidentally killed by time-travelers, and Sarek had to take his place in order to bring logic to Vulcan.
+- In an early draft of the Star Trek: The Next Generation episode "Yesterday's Enterprise", Surak is accidentally killed by time-travelers, and Sarek has to take his place in order to bring logic to Vulcan.
 The actual episode is a borderline example.
 Tasha ends up going back in time with the Enterprise-C after she dies, but it's not to fool anyone into thinking she's anyone important — it's just that they need somebody to manage tactical station on the ship.

 - Deep Space Nine also has a strange example with a short timeframe.
 In "Visionary", O'Brien is time-jumping uncontrollably, and he sees the station blow up in the future.
 To prevent this, he decides to force a time-jump, find out how the disaster happens, and come back.
 Unfortunately, the device that makes this possible emits deadly radiation, and O'Brien overestimates his endurance; when it's time to go back, he realizes he won't survive the return trip.
 Solution?
 He gives his future self the device and sends him back.
 The disaster is averted, and at the end of the day there's still just one O'Brien, but he can't help wondering if he's really the same man.

-- In The Twilight Zone (1985), the episode "Profile in Silver" has this as a plot.
-An academic from the future travels back in time and ends up saving JFK from the assassin's bullet.
-As a result, this creates an alternate timeline where the extinction of the human race via nuclear war is inevitable.
-Kennedy is informed of this and offers to go back to be assassinated in order to restore the timeline, only for the academic to send him to the future instead while he takes Kennedy's place in the limo and dies.
-We then see Kennedy in the future, giving a university lecture praising the sacrifice of heroes like the professor.
+- In "Profile in Silver", Professor Joseph Fitzgerald, a time traveler from 2172, travels back in time and ends up saving his Famous Ancestor John F. Kennedy from the assassin's bullet.
+As a result, this creates an Alternate Timeline where the extinction of the human race via nuclear war or other equally grim possibilities is inevitable.
+Kennedy is informed of this and offers to go back to be assassinated in order to restore the timeline, only for Fitzgerald to send him to the future instead while he takes Kennedy's place in the limo and dies.
+In 2172, Kennedy gives a lecture at Harvard praising the sacrifice of heroes like Fitzgerald.